-We will advise you as if we were standing in your shoes; providing not just legal comment on your situation but also our honest opinion in plain English.
-We can be involved in your case as much or as little as you would like us to be; whether you seek a one hour appointment to go through a claim you are managing for yourself, or to instruct us to have complete conduct of your case.
-We will match our service to your requirements and financial circumstances.
+We will advise you as if we were standing in your shoes, providing not just legal help on your situation but also our honest opinion in plain English.
+We can be involved in your case as much or as little as you would like us to be.
+Whether you seek a one hour appointment to go through a claim you are managing for yourself, or to instruct us to have complete conduct of your case.

 Court cases can be extremely expensive to run.
 Just paying the court fee to issue the claim can cost 5% of the amount of the claim, up to a limit of £10,000.

 More and more of our clients are looking at different ways to settle disputes in a more cost effective way.
 Collectively these methods are known as Alternative Dispute Resolution or ADR.

 We can help you decide on the most appropriate form of ADR.
 It might be as simple as a well prepared and well organised “round table” meeting, a Mediation using a qualified Mediator to broker a binding but shared settlement, an Arbitration using a professional Arbitrator to impose a binding decision, or an Expert Determination where a technical expert provides a non-binding opinion on whose case is likely to win.